When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 Coating your cast iron grill grates with vegetable oil can protect your grates against rust.

 Be sure your grill grates is stored in a warm temperature environment.
-This helps the vegetable or any type of cooking oil seep into the metal.
+This helps the vegetable or cooking oil seep into the metal.

 3. Look for Ceramic Grill Grates